mariomui/obsidianmd-templates/_template-saved-within-a-plugin-setting-tab/_template-saved-within-a-plugin-setting-tab.md

 Due to limitations of the API, I can only check the contents of the template against the plugin only when you visit the page.

+# ---Transient

-# ---TransientShould the dataview "List of templates hard coded within plugin settings v0.0.0" be colocated into a partial view?
+Should the dataview "List of templates hard coded within plugin settings v0.0.0" be colocated into a partial view?

 ```dataview
 TABLE WITHOUT ID file.link as "List of templates hard coded within plugin settings v0.0.0"